 Send us an email at email@example.com, giving as much as possible of the following information:

 For a successful cut, we need a vector drawing in AutoCAD file format, DWG or DXF, with all curves drawn as polylines rather than splines.
 But don't worry, if you can't produce that, or aren't sure what it all means, we have a lot of tricks available to convert your drawing to this format.

 If you aren't sure your file is scaled to the correct size of your part, include dimension information so we can verify the size.
-For parts with blind holes, pockets, dadoes, or other features that don't go all the way through the material, indicate the depth to cut to.
+A labeled line or square in the same scale as your parts is sufficient for dimensioning.

 If you're working with a 3D model, we can accept certain 3D file types as well.
 But if what you need cut is flat, most 3D programs will allow you to export a drawing on an arbitrary plane.
 AutoCAD's DXF format is very commonly used for this kind of export and it's ideal for us.

 Unfortunately we cannot open Solidworks files; please export your Solidworks models to one of the above interchange formats.

 STLs and other mesh surface file types are not well suited to export of 2d cutting information.
 Sketchup and most 3d sculpting software such as Zbrush or Meshmixer are in this category and we sadly can't accept them for 2d cuts.